nayaba/pw-lesson-07/README.md

   console.log("The car is still running.
 Fuel level: " + fuel);
   fuel--;
 }

+// If you run this code snippet you should see the below output in your console:
+// The car is still running.
+Fuel level: 5
+// The car is still running.
+Fuel level: 4
+// The car is still running.
+Fuel level: 3
+// The car is still running.
+Fuel level: 2
+// The car is still running.
+Fuel level: 1
 ```

 ### 5. Do-While Loop: At Least Once